 USC Dornsife’s Jacques Hymans has won the 2014 Grawemeyer Award for Ideas Improving World Order for his book about nuclear ambitions.

 Syd Field, lecturer in the Master of Professional Writing (MPW) program at USC Dornsife, whose 1979 book Screenplay: The Foundations of Screenwriting has been the major reference tool for generations of writers, has died.
 He… more>

 Giselle Rodriguez-Forté will be the first to tell you, she’s a sneakers girl.
 So it was a bit of a surprise when, searching for something to wear to her grandmother’s funeral, she laid her eyes on a pair of… more>

 When three USC faculty members agreed to share a conference stage in 2012, it turned out to be much more than a typical academic panel.
 The gathering became the catalyst for a lasting collaboration and an opportunity to more… more>

 The man quietly passes through the shadows, hungrily seizing a half-rotten watermelon rind from the ground at the now-deserted marketplace, later retching miserably.
 After checking and rechecking his coin purse for any… more>

+Mark Richard didn’t intend to write his latest book.
 He had originally set out to explore the death of Nat Turner, an early 19th-century slave insurrectionist in Southampton County, Va., where Richard lived as a boy.… more>